praveenkr26/Complete-Discord-Quest/README.md

 ---

 ## Script

-step 1 :- allow pasting
+paste it in Console:- allow pasting
-step 2 :- copy below code and paste
 ---
 <details>
 <summary>📜 Click to expand code</summary>